 One of the most crucial indicators of someone’s potential to live independently is their ability to walk without help.
 Walking is a fantastic way to get moving and increase your physical activity in your daily routine; it’s simple, energizing, free, and easy on your joints.
-When you see the elderly peeps are more likely to get around the house on their own and execute activities, you can appreciate the Importance of a morning walk!
+When you see the elderly peeps are more likely to get around the house on their own and execute activities, you can appreciate the Importance of morning walk!

-It is critical for older adults to be physically active as they age since there are several mental and physical health benefits of morning walk for the elderly.
+It is critical for older adults to be physically active as they age since there are several mental and physical health benefits of morning walk for elderly.